louisgv/a-jekyll-blog/_posts/2015/10/2015-10-12-notes-on-venture-deals-2.md

 # Antidilution

-> Wighted average Antidilution: If newer price is lower, earlier price is reduced to the new lower price.
+> Weighted average Antidilution: If newer price is lower, earlier price is reduced to the new lower price.

 > Ratchet-based Antidilution: